-- 1. The BSF is the border guards of the country and is called the 'India's First Line of Defence'. - 2.
-This Union Government Agency under the administrative control of Ministry of Home Affairs came into being in the wake of the 1965 Indo-Pakistan war.
+- 1. The BSF is the border guard of the country and is called 'India's First Line of Defence'. - 2.
+This Union Government Agency under the administrative control of the Ministry of Home Affairs came into being in the wake of the 1965 Indo-Pakistan war.
 It was established on 1st December 1965. - 3.
-It ensures the security of the borders of India and headed by an officer from the Indian Police Service. - 4.
+It ensures the security of the borders of India and is headed by an officer from the Indian Police Service - 4.
 It also undertakes defensive actions during wartime to free up Indian Army troops for offensive operations. - 5.
 Of late, the BSF has also been tasked with assisting the CRPF and army in counter-insurgency operations. - 6.
-The current Director-General of BSF (2021) Shri Rakesh Asthana, IPS.
+The current Director-General of BSF (2023) Shri Nitin Agarwal, IPS.